-Since production numbers won't be known until harvest, you'll need to finalize the farm's yield goal to fully use the table as part of your fertilizer planning.
-Look at an example using a field of corn.
+Since production numbers won't be known until harvest, you'll need to finalize the farm's yield goal to fully use soil test information as part of your fertilizer planning.
+Look at an example using a field of sweet corn.